Data from Multiple Data Sources: General Information

 For example, suppose that for an inquiry that lists open sales orders by customers, you joined SOOrder as the parent table and Customer as the child table (the type of join does not matter for linking fields).
 This means that the system should combine the records of these two tables by adding data from the child table to the parent one.
 The child table provides customer details, so you should indicate to the system that the data of the particular customer needs to be joined with the data of particular open sales order of this customer.
 To do this, you add the link that indicates to the system that the customerID field from the SOOrder table equals the BAccountID field from the Customer table.
 The BAccountID field is a key field in the Customer table.
 The system finds an open sales order, identifies the value of the customerID field, and searches for the same value in the BAccountID column of the Customer table.
 When the customer record is found, the system combines these two records into one and proceeds to the next open sales order.
 The following screenshot shows the SOOrder and Customer tables and the result of their combination.

 You can link the same two tables using different join conditions.
 The join conditions you specify should be determined by the result that you need to receive.
 For example, you establish a relation between the Users (parent) and CRActivity (child) tables.
-The key field for the Users table is pKID.
-The CRActivity table has the CreatedByID and lastModifiedByID key fields.
+You can use the PKID field for the Users table and one of the CreatedByID and LastModifiedByID fields in the CRActivity table.